Who is Alternator?

 • Institute of Mathematics, Physics and Mechanics (IMFM),

-• Rudolfovo – Science and Technology Centre Novo mesto (Rudolfovo).
+• Rudolfovo – Science and Technology Centre Novo mesto (Rudolfovo),

 Editorial Board